divinewrites/lofi-lib/README.md

 ONLY TO BE USED FOR EDUCATIONAL / DEMONSTRATIONAL PURPOSES

-Please remember that this website is providing this data for free out of the goodness of their heart.
+Please remember that this website is providing this music for free out of the goodness of their heart.
 Don't Take Advantage!

 Enjoy lofi music with lofi-lib! 🎧😝